abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 | Objects and  Morphisms        | Sets and functions |
 | **N/A**             | Element    |

 By switching to external diagrams, we lose sight of the particular (the elements of our sets), but we have gained the ability to see the whole universe that we have been previously trapped in.
 The whole realm of sets, can be thought as one category, a programming language can also be thought as a category.
-The concept of a category allows us to find and analyse similarities between these and other structures.
+The concept of a category allows us to find and analyze similarities between these and other structures.

 ![Category theory and set theory compared](set_category.svg)